wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-teams/includes/8-select-voice-solution-microsoft-teams-phone.md

 #### Voicemail

 Cloud Voicemail is automatically set up and provisioned for all Teams users.
 Cloud Voicemail is powered by Azure Voicemail services.
 It supports voicemail deposits to Exchange mailboxes only.
 It doesn't support third-party email systems.
 Cloud Voicemail includes voicemail transcription, which is enabled for all users in your organization by default.
-Your business needs may require that you disable voicemail transcription for specific users or everyone throughout the organization.<br>
+Your business needs may require that you disable voicemail transcription for specific users or everyone throughout the organization.

 #### Calling identity